benkolera/FGI/Project_Documentation/FG_Hello_World.md

 First, the `xDOCEHWFiles.xml` file needs to be created, and, to hold this file a new folder/directory is also required: `FGI/DOCEHelloWorld/DOCEHW/XMLFiles/`.

-Normally we would also create a corresponding `xDOCEHWIcons.xml` file and `FGI/DOCEHelloWorld/DOCEHW/Icons/` folder/directory as well, but logos are special beasties, and don't follow the normal rules and standards.
+Normally we would also create a corresponding `xDOCEHWIcons.xml` file and `FGI/DOCEHelloWorld/DOCEHW/Icons/` folder/directory as well, but logos are special beasties, and don&rsquo;t follow the normal rules and standards.
 More on this later.

 Create the folder/directory, then make a copy of the `FGI/Support_Files/xml_file_template.xml`, move it to the `FGI/DOCEHelloWorld/DOCEHW/XMLFiles/` folder/directory, and rename it `xDOCEHWFiles.xml`.
 Open up the new file in *Notepad++*, and add the relevant *includefile* tag to it, so that the `xDOCEHWFiles.xml` file looks like this: